8bitBabe/Corre-Vejigante-2.0/README.md

 Runs on Unreal Engine 4.20 and above.

 WE MADE IT TO BETA
-Workign on: minor tweaks and augmenting difficulty
+Workign on: minor tweaks and augmenting difficulty.
-The gradual speed to the floor will remain on hold indefinitely.

 Fixed:
 -Better wall lighting.